-The challenge is to continue to reduce the amount of residential waste we create, and to capture the value of any waste created as another public resource.
+The challenge is to continue to reduce the amount of residential waste we create, and to capture the value of any waste created as a public resource.
 We must also extend waste reduction and recycling practices to all commercial and industrial activity.
-We cannot keep digging and filling up holes with our garbage, or releasing toxins from its disposal into our air and water.
+We cannot keep digging and filling up holes with our garbage or releasing toxins from its disposal into our air and water.

 In order to meet these challenges municipalities must retain accountability, flexibility and control over their solid waste services.
 Contracting out garbage services means municipalities lose control and flexibility to implement waste diversion programs like recycling and composting.

-Provincial governments are considering Extended Producer Responsibility (EPR) as a way to make the private sector more responsible for final disposal of waste they introduce into the system.
+The Canadian Council of Ministers of the Environment has endorsed Extended Producer Responsibility (EPR) as a way to make the private sector more responsible for final disposal of waste it introduces into the system.
 Companies must take responsibility for excess packaging and other waste by supporting comprehensive local recycling programs, but only publicly controlled and delivered programs will put the public interest first.
 It is critical that municipal governments retain control over waste collection and recycling.

-In British Columbia, legislated changes have created a new agency, known as Multi-Material British Columbia (MMBC), to meet EPR targets under the province’s recycling regulations.
-MMBC has been implemented with limited consultation and a problematic pricing structure.
-Kamloops and a number of municipalities in the Central Kootenay region have been left out of the program.
-Municipalities that do participate have seen MMBC privatize their recycling collection, most recently in Vancouver.
-Further, MMBC has been set up outside the jurisdiction of the auditor general and the provincial Financial Administration Act.
+In British Columbia, legislated changes have created a new agency, known as Recycle BC, to meet EPR targets under the province’s recycling regulations.
+Recycle BC has been implemented with limited consultation and a problematic pricing structure.
+Kamloops, a number of municipalities in the Central Kootenay region and communities in the northern interior of BC have all been left out of the program.
+Municipalities that do participate have seen Recycle BC privatize their recycling collection, most recently in Vancouver.
+To make matters worse, Recycle BC has been set up outside the jurisdiction of the auditor general and the provincial Financial Administration Act.

 Independent studies conclude that solid waste services delivered by municipal employees are comparable in cost and efficiency to privately contracted services.
 There is no consistent evidence showing that contracted-out waste collection is cheaper and more efficient than public waste collection.
 This is confirmed by recent experience across Canada.

 The City of Calgary recently reaffirmed a completely public model for its garbage and recycling collection.
-A 2015 city-commissioned report on Calgary’s residential solid waste services recommends against contracting out solid waste collection services, finding no evidence contracting out will deliver significant cost savings.
+A 2015 city-commissioned report on Calgary’s residential solid waste services recommends against contracting out collection services, finding no evidence it would deliver significant cost savings.
 The same report finds that Calgary’s per-pick up cost of $1.27 is well within the range of comparator cities (a mix of municipalities with fully public, fully private and combined public-private delivery), and is less than areas where waste collection is fully privatized.

 In 2012, the City of Toronto contracted out solid waste collection services in the western half of the city, and in early 2017 council considered a staff report that recommended contracting out the city’s remaining solid waste collection.
-But the city had also recently received a report from consultant Ernst & Young that showed in-house collection is competitive in both cost and performance.
-Moreover, an earlier staff report and the Ernst & Young report both found that the current model delivers high value and quality of service, and that the public sector is doing a better job than privatized service delivery when it comes to complaints, diversion, and cost.
-Instead of approving the staff recommendation to contract out the remaining solid waste collection in the city, council shelved the report and directed staff to produce better “performance data and financial metrics” concerning contracted-out and in-house solid waste collection.
+But the city had also received a report from Ernst & Young that showed in-house collection is competitive in both cost and performance.
+Moreover, an earlier staff report and the EY report both found that the current model delivers high value and quality of service, and that the public sector is doing a better job than privatized service delivery when it comes to complaints, diversion, and cost.
+Instead of approving the staff recommendation to contract out the city’s remaining solid waste collection, council shelved the report and directed staff to produce better “performance data and financial metrics” concerning contracted-out and in-house solid waste collection.

 In 1998, Ottawa contracted out solid waste collection in four zones, and retained in-house collection in a fifth zone.
 The city is gradually contracting its garbage, compost, and recycling services back in, having faced rising contractor costs and declining public satisfaction.
 In 2011, an independent audit found in-house services had saved more than $5 million in four years.
 Ottawa’s auditor attributed the savings from using public employees to “route optimization, managing labour costs and the benefits of a new fleet [reduced maintenance costs].”
 In 2011, the city renewed the first in-house contract, and voted to bring a second zone back in house.
 In the first year of the new contracts, in-house collection led to further savings of $677,530.

-In 2009, the City of Port Moody, B.C. brought solid waste and recycling services back in house after 10 years of private provision.
-The contractor missed weekly pick-ups and provided such poor service that the city sent municipal employees out to clean up their mess.
+In 2009, the City of Port Moody, BC brought solid waste and recycling services back in house after 10 years of private provision.
+The contractor missed weekly pickups and provided such poor service that the city sent municipal employees to clean up the mess.
 Two years later, the city’s in-house waste collection won Port Moody a 2011 Solid Waste Association of North America Award of Excellence.
 The bronze award “recognizes outstanding solid waste reduction programs,” in this case for a communications project to change public attitudes about recycling.
 The city credits its staff as “recycling ambassadors” for getting the word out.

 Conception Bay South

-After 30 years of using a private contractor, the Town of Conception Bay South, N.L. has brought its residential garbage collection services in house.
-The town is now providing the service using its own workers, and the town’s CAO says they’re saving about $230,000 a year – $1.15 million over five years.
-Moreover, recycling has also been introduced, as an in-house service, and the town has taken steps to make the working conditions experienced by collections staff safer.
+After 30 years of using a private contractor, the Town of Conception Bay South, NL has brought its residential garbage collection services in house.
+The town is now providing the service using its own workers, and the town’s CAO says they’re saving about $230,000 a year, or $1.15 million over five years.
+Moreover, recycling has also been introduced, as an in-house service, and the town has taken steps to make the working conditions for collections staff safer.

-In April 2017, city council in Nanaimo, B.C., announced the city would be moving to a new automated curbside collections system.
-Health and safety of the workforce was a big factor in the decision: injuries to the collections workforce cost the city more than $400,000 in lost time in 2014, and virtually every permanent employee had suffered a workplace injury of some sort.
+In April 2017, city council in Nanaimo, BC, announced a move to a new automated curbside collections system.
+Health and safety of the workforce was a significant factor in the decision.
+Injuries to the collections workforce cost the city more than $400,000 in lost time in 2014, and virtually every permanent employee had suffered a workplace injury of some sort.
 With automated trucks the city hopes to completely eliminate injuries caused by heavy lifting.
 The move to automated trucks will also allow the city to terminate its contract for recyclables collection, saving an additional $800,000 annually.

-Public solid waste services are efficient, more committed to service and environmental sustainability, and more accountable to the public.
+Public solid waste services are efficient, more committed to service and environmental sustainability, better for workers, and more accountable to the public.
 Let’s keep solid waste services public for clean, green cities and quality services we can depend on.